BruceEckel/ThinkingInPython/Markdown/06_Decorators.md

 by adding a new type of drink?
 If we had used the class per combination approach, the effect of adding an extra such as syrup would be an exponential growth in the number of classes.
-However, the implications to the all decorator or compromise approaches are the same - one extra class is created.
+However, the implications to the all decorator or compromise approaches are the same---one extra class is created.

 How about the effect of changing the cost of steamed milk and foamed